 Most people have assimilated these hills into Hershey’s Kisses chocolates, hence the name Chocolate Hills.
 There are more than 1,000 symmetrical mounds and dome-shaped hills like that of a Kisses chocolate.
 There’s no single Chocolate Hills location as you can see these in various parts of Bohol.
 These hills are spread over the towns of Sagbayan, Batuan, Carmen, Bilar, Sierra Bullones, and Valencia.
 Rainy seasons make the grass blanket the hills and give them a soft and lush appearance.
 During the dry season, the Chocolate Hills turn brown.

 This place is also famous for the world’s smallest primates, the Philippine Tarsiers.

-The Tarsier Sanctuary in Bohol is a large forest dedicated to protecting these delicate creatures and help preserve their population.
-Prior to showing the tourists around, tour guides will explain the “do’s” and “dont’s” on the Tarsier Sanctuary.
+The Tarsier Sanctuary in Bohol is a large forest dedicated to protecting these delicate creatures and helping preserve their population.
+Prior to showing the tourists around, tour guides will explain the “do’s” and “don’t” at the Tarsier Sanctuary.

-They are not allowed to be touched because they bang their heads against tree trunks when they get stressed, therefore visitors really have to keep the noise level to a minimum.
-You can also take pictures of these tarsiers but without the use of a camera flash.
+Tarsiers are not allowed to be touched nor make a loud noise because if you do touch them or make a loud noise, they get stressed and tend to bang their heads against tree trunks, therefore visitors have to keep the noise level to a minimum.
+You are allowed to take pictures of tarsiers but without the use of a camera flash.

 Bohol is famous for its fresh tropical fruits and vegetables.
-You can visit Luna Rossa Vegetarian, an Italian restaurant offering a vegetarian and vegan version of the most popular Italian dishes.
+You can visit Luna Rossa Vegetarian, an Italian restaurant which offers vegetarian and vegan versions of the most popular Italian dishes.

 As this restaurant is very popular, you can book a table online to avoid standing in the queue or just give them a call on +63 920 234 9570.